Oil3/List-of-modern-Quick-Look-extensions/README.md

 <br>
-The objective is to be as exhaustive as up-to-date, plese open an issue or a pull request for correction or addition, but no .qlgenerator as they are now deprecated in favor of the sandboxed .appex.
+The objective is to be as exhaustive as up-to-date, please open an issue or a pull request for correction or addition, but no .qlgenerator as they are now deprecated in favor of the sandboxed .appex.

 <br>